mn-munoz/startup/README.md

 ## DB/Login

 - MongoDB Atlas database created (Called charadeck)- DONE
-- Stores data in MongoDB (In the collections deck and user)- DONE
+- Stores data in MongoDB (In the collections deck and user)- DONE- AND IMPLEMENTED
 - User registration (Found in login.js)- DONE
 - existing user (found in login.js)- DONE
 - Use MongoDB to store credentials (Found in the collection user)- DONE